nicholasmholmes/HackKU_2023/README.md

 # HackKU_2023
 Hack KU event, team project made by Nicholas Holmes, Alex Doehring, Colin Treanor, and Raymann Singh.
-We are all freshmen Computer Science students at Kansas University.
+We are all freshmen Computer Science students (One Aerospace) at Kansas University.

 For this event we are trying to make a webpage that allows users to play the card game Crazy Eights.